 Makar Sankranti and the International Kite Festival also take place in Pushkar in the winter season, so you will definitely encounter more tourists during this time.

 Visit the holy Pushkar Lake, with its 52 ghats and more than 400 temples surrounding it.
 Experience the spiritual vibe of the place.
 Take a camel safari across the sand dunes of Pushkar.
+This is also a good time for a hot balloon ride, or adventure activities like zip lining, zorbing, and quad biking.
+Check out the things to do in Pushkar in our blog.

 Flights and accommodation prices also increase, so make sure you book everything in advance.
 Carry some light woollens with you, as it can get chilly at night.